-This is all managed from within the platform (click “cash & transfers” and then “transfers in”), just choose your broker, print and sign the paperwork and send to interactive investor.
+This is all managed from within the platform (visit interactive investor’s platform, click “cash & transfers” and then “transfers in”); just choose your broker, print and sign the paperwork, and send it to ii.
 They will then do the hard work and keep you updated.
-As always this can take a while (a few weeks), if your portfolio is small/simple it might be worth considering selling on your old broker and buying again on the interactive investor platform to speed up the process.
-It’s not the right strategy for everyone but does work.
+As always, this can take a while (read: a few weeks).
+If your portfolio is small or simple, it might be worth considering selling to your old broker and buying again on the ii platform to speed up the process.
+It’s not the right strategy for everyone, but it does work.

-Before you transfer funds to interactive investor it is worth checking if there are any exit fees with your current provider.
+Before you transfer funds to ii it is worth checking if there are any exit fees with your current provider.

 interactive investor Customer Service Review

-Customer and trade support is offered via the platform live chat, via email or over the phone.
+Customer service and trade support are offered via the investment platform’s message service, via email, or over the phone.

-Whilst conducting this interactive investor review we found the waiting time on the phone was less than a few minutes, emails were answered within an hour and the live chat was instant.
+While conducting this ii review, I found the waiting time on the phone was less than a few minutes, emails were answered within an hour, and the live chat was instant.

-Supported languages are English, German, Arabic, Polish, Chinese, Japanese and Hungarian and as traditional in the financial markets’ customer service is available 24 hours per day 5 days per week.
+Supported languages are English, German, Arabic, Polish, Chinese, Japanese, and Hungarian, and as is traditional in the financial markets, customer service is available 24 hours per day, 5 days per week.